kubernetes/ingress-nginx/docs/deploy/validating-webhook.md

 ### Additional kubernetes objects

-Once both the ingress controller and the kube API server are configured to serve the webhook, add the you can configure the webhook with the following objects:
+Once both the ingress controller and the kube API server are configured to serve the webhook, you can configure the webhook with the following objects:

 ```yaml
 apiVersion: v1